ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_4_Related_Work.md

 - Connects free energy minimization to categorical optimization
 - Limitations: Theoretical focus without concrete computational implementations

-CEREBRUM builds upon these category-theoretic approaches by specifically applying categorical structures to case relationships and transformations.
-By formalizing case functors, natural transformations, and commutative diagrams for model interactions, CEREBRUM provides a rigorous mathematical foundation for representing and reasoning about model ecosystems.
+CEREBRUM builds upon these category-theoretic approaches by specifically applying categorical structures (like functors and natural transformations) to model case relationships and transformations.
+While DisCoCat focuses on semantic composition *within* a sentence, CEREBRUM uses category theory to structure the relationships *between* models assigned different functional (case) roles, providing a rigorous mathematical foundation for representing and reasoning about model ecosystems.

 ## 4.3 Linguistic Approaches to Computation